ursinus-cs174-s2023/Modules/_pages/Module11_STL/exercise1.md

 info:
   prev: "./Video1"
   points: 1.5
   instructions: "Fill in the containsKey() method of the LinkedMap class.
-Hint: Most of what you need is already in the get method, you'll just have to re-arrange it a bit."
+Hint: Most of what you need is already in the get method, so you can just copy that code over and re-arrange it a bit."
   goals:
     - Work classes and objects in C++
     - Work with dynamic object references in C++